 Labeled Test Sessions

-Tests fail from time to time, but how the team reacts to these failures is pivotal in improving the overall optimization of the testing strategy.
+Tests fail occasionally, but how the team reacts to these failures is pivotal in improving the overall optimization of the testing strategy.
 Simply sending failed test results back to the developers is passe.
-Modern agile teams need the QA Engineers to provide insightful test failure analysis using cutting-edge tools and techniques to help in the rapid identification and elimination of defects and accelerate overall product release velocity.
+Modern agile teams need QA Engineers to provide insightful test failure analysis using cutting-edge tools and techniques to help rapidly identify and eliminate defects and accelerate overall product release velocity.